Language Reference

 Text width limits

-fontSize:64 → 8 chars fontSize:36 → 18 chars fontSize:52 → 10 chars fontSize:30 → 22 chars fontSize:46 → 12 chars fontSize:22 → 30 chars fontSize:40 → 14 chars fontSize:16 → 44 chars
+fontSize:64 → 8 chars fontSize:36 → 18 charsfontSize:52 → 10 chars fontSize:30 → 22 charsfontSize:46 → 12 chars fontSize:22 → 30 charsfontSize:40 → 14 chars fontSize:16 → 44 chars

 Design Patterns